Welcome to the 4th Grade!

 A GREAT PLACE TO BE!!

-We are working on a new unit in math.
-We are working on measurement first and then we will be moving into my favorite, geometry!
+We are wrapping up the math unit on measurement.
+Learning the metric system can be very challenging as we don’t use it much in the United States.
+However, once the class got it, nearly everyone agreed it was easier than the customary measurement system.
+We will be moving into my favorite, geometry!
 I know that these were areas of weakness last year, so I wanted to make certain we covered it this year.
 Hopefully we will be closing out the year doing decimals and fractions.

 If you have any questions or concerns, please do not hesitate to call me directly or e-mail me at firstname.lastname@example.org